-Most people will try to pry the fingers open, which is why I added the caveat about physical contact. ~Posted online by Karyn R
+Most people will try to pry their fingers open, which is why I added the caveat about physical contact. ~Posted online by Karyn R

 Here are a handful of examples of situations, (sound threatening and some not), together with one or more possible responses.
-Ask your group to identify whether the response is assertive, passive or aggressive.
+During these assertiveness group therapy activities, ask your group to identify whether the response is assertive, passive, or aggressive.
 Alternatively, ask if they can think of a better way to respond.
 For example:

 Response: “What do you call this?
 I asked for a shandy, not lager – get your act together, love.”